The Father Christmas Letters

-The Father Christmas Letters, also known as Letters from Father Christmas, are a collection of letters written and illustrated by J. R. R. Tolkien between 1920 and 1943 for his children, from Father Christmas.
+Letters from Father Christmas, formerly known as The Father Christmas Letters, are a collection of letters written and illustrated by J. R. R. Tolkien between 1920 and 1943 for his children, from Father Christmas.
 They were released posthumously by the Tolkien estate on 2 September 1976, the 3rd anniversary of Tolkien's death.
 They were edited by Baillie Tolkien, second wife of his youngest son, Christopher.
 The book was warmly received by critics, and it has been suggested that elements of the stories inspired parts of Tolkien's The Lord of the Rings.

 Plot

 The stories are told in the format of a series of letters, told either from the point of view of Father Christmas or his elvish secretary.
 They document the adventures and misadventures of Father Christmas and his helpers, including the North Polar Bear and his two sidekick cubs, Paksu and Valkotukka.
 The stories include descriptions of the massive fireworks that create the northern lights and how Polar Bear manages to get into trouble on more than one occasion.

-The 1939 letter has Father Christmas making reference to the Second World War, while some of the later letters feature Father Christmas' battles against Goblins which were subsequently interpreted as being a reflection of Tolkien's views on the German Menace.
+The 1939 letter has Father Christmas making reference to the Second World War, while some of the later letters feature Father Christmas' battles against goblins, which were subsequently interpreted as being a reflection of Tolkien's views on the German menace.

 Publication

 The letters themselves were written over a period of over 20 years to entertain Tolkien's children each Christmas.
 Starting in 1920 when Tolkien's oldest son was aged three, each Christmas Tolkien would write a letter from Father Christmas about his travels and adventures.
 Each letter was delivered in an envelope, including North Pole stamps and postage marks as designed by Tolkien.

 Prior to publication, an exhibition of Tolkien's drawings was held at the Ashmolean Museum.
-These included works from The Hobbit, The Lord of the Rings, and The Father Christmas Letters.
-The first edition was by Allen and Unwin on 2 September 1976, three years after Tolkien's death.
+These included works from The Hobbit, The Lord of the Rings, and the Letters from Father Christmas.
+The first edition was published by Allen and Unwin on 2 September 1976 under the name The Father Christmas Letters, three years after Tolkien's death.
 The Houghton Mifflin edition was released later that year on 19 October.
-It was the third work by Tolkien to be released posthumously, after a collection of poems and the Guide to the Names in The Lord of the Rings.
+It was the third work by Tolkien to be released posthumously, after a collection of poems and the "Guide to the Names in The Lord of the Rings".
 Edited by Baillie Tolkien, the second wife of Christopher Tolkien, it includes illustrations by Tolkien for nearly all the letters; however, it omitted several letters and drawings.

-When the book was republished in 1999 it was retitled Letters from Father Christmas and several letters and drawings not contained in the original edition were added.
+When the book was republished in 1999, it was retitled Letters from Father Christmas and several letters and drawings not contained in the original edition were added.
 One edition in 1995 featured the letters and drawings contained in individual envelopes to be read in the manner they were originally conceived to be.